amorphic/amorphic.github.io/james_stewart_cv.md

 :   Early-stage partner responsible for development and DevOps for a SaaS to manage sub-contracted event staff.

     * Introduced founder and project manager to agile development process based on kanban.
-    * Developed SaaS comprised of RESTful API backend using [Eve][eve] (Python + Flask + MongoDB) and frontend using Vue.js + Vuex.
+    * Developed SaaS comprised of RESTful API backend using [Eve][eve] and frontend using Vue.js/Vuex.

 ---

 ### [Optiver Asia Pacific][optiver_ap] - _Sydney, Australia_
 __Tools Developer__ <br> _09/2013 - 07/2015_

-:   Full stack development role creating internal tools used by various departments across the business.
+:   Full stack development role creating internal tools in Python and Javascript to be used by various departments across the business.

 __Monitoring Engineer__ <br> _04/2010 - 09/2013_

-:   DevOps role using Open Source tools and custom middleware to monitor critical high frequency trading systems.
+:   DevOps role using Open Source tools and custom middleware written in Python to monitor critical high frequency trading systems.

 ---

 ### [Beam.tv][beamtv]/[The Mill][the_mill] - London, United Kingdom
 __Systems Manager__ <br> _03/2005 - 06/2009_

 :   Senior Systems Administration role.
-Responsible for junior staff and all operational aspects of a pioneering video-sharing SaaS used by the advertising industry.
+Responsible for junior staff and operation of a pioneering video SaaS used by the advertising industry.

 ---

 ### InciteMVNE - London, United Kingdom
 __Operations Manager__ <br> _10/2003 - 02/2005_

-:   Systems Administration role responsible for all operational aspects of a mobile content delivery system.
+:   Systems Administration role responsible for operation of a pioneering mobile content delivery system used by premier league football clubs.

 ---

 ### [Professional Golfers Association][pga] - Sydney, Australia
 __IT Administrator__ <br> _02/2002 - 05/2003_

 :   Responsible for the PGA’s nationwide IT infrastructure.
-Introduced Open Source solutions to save this member-based organisation significant licensing costs.
+Introduced Open Source solutions to eliminate significant ongoing licensing costs.

 ---

 ### Access Gaming Systems - Sydney, Australia
 __Systems Administrator__ <br> _12/1999 – 02/2002_

-:   Member of a 4-person team responsible for administering company network of 150 users.
+:   Member of a service desk team responsible for handling support calls and administering company network of 150 users.

 ## Volunteering